qfox/megaplanjs/README.md

 Megaplan client module for NodeJS
 ---------------------------------

-A NodeJS library to work with megaplan.ru API
+A NodeJS library to work with megaplan.ru API ver.
+1

 Provides a class that implements Megaplan authentication and request signing.
 Only supports POST requests.
 The complete API documentation is at: